NetickNetworking/NetickDocumentation/articles/understanding-client-side-prediction/writing-client-side-prediction-code.md

     }
 }
 ```

 > [!NOTE]
 > Everything that is modified around `FetchInput`, and also affects the networked state, must be networked using `[Networked]`.
 For example, if you have a variable that is changing over time which can affect the speed of the player, it must be networked.

+> [!NOTE]
+> When `IsResimulating` equals to true, every [Networked] variable has an older value, since we are resimulating past ticks.
+The first resimulated tick will have the server state applied to every networked variable.

 > [!WARNING]
 > `Sandbox.GetInput` and `Sandbox.SetInput` are used to read and set the user inputs into the input struct.
 > [!WARNING]